rickhull/mruby/doc/guides/rubyist_tutoral.md

 # Rebuild mruby

-In order to be able to call Sleep.sleep, we need to "load" that functionality.
+In order to call `Sleep.sleep`, we need to "load" that functionality.
 In the mruby world, this is done by rebuilding the mruby interpreter itself with additional mgems, which are vaguely similar to gems in the MRI world.